zew/go-questionnaire/README.md

   * Shell script to control your go server under Linux

+## Design guidelines

 * Subpackaging is done by concern, neither too amorphous nor too atomic.

 * Go-App-Tpl has no "hooks" or interfaces for perfect isolation of "framework" code and "custom handlers".
-Just copy it write your handlers.
+Just copy it and add your handlers.
 Future updates can be merged.